f3at/feat/doc/guide-to-writing-agents.rst

 	    f = fiber.Fiber()
  	    # this will create a correct Partner
 	    # instances in both agents
-	    f.add_callback(self.establish_partnership, allocation,
+	    f.add_callback(self.establish_partnership, allocation.id,
 	                   partner_role="dog", our_role="cat")
 	    return f.succeed(dog_recp)

 A lot of code!
 Lets explain in points:

 - JohnPartner, DogPartner, CatPartner and DefaultPartner are subclassing the partners.BasePartner class.
-This class contains two important piece of information: the resource allocation reflecting our side of partnership and the IRecipient address of the partner.
+This class contains two important piece of information: the resource allocation's id reflecting our side of partnership and the IRecipient address of the partner.
 It comes with 3 methods which you might or might not overload.
 All of them receive an agent instance as a parameter:

   - *.initiate(agent)* is called when the partnership is being established.
 Here you should perform our part of the job triggered by the agent.
 So, if we are speaking about HostAgent code and initiate() method of ShardPartner we should change a shard.
 MonitorPartner (of any agent) should initiate the heartbeat signals, JournalPartner would setup sending the journal pages and so on, so on.